abcxo/SVGA-AEConverter/README.md

 ### windows

-* Unzip windows/SVGAConverter_FL.zip;
+* Unzip windows / SVGAConverter_FL.zip;
 * Running **install.exe** -> **Install Now** ;
-* Open your Animate CC and save your project which will be converted;
+* Open your After Effects and save your project which will be converted;
 * Select the **SVGA-AEConverter** extension on Window > Extensions > SVGAConverter_AE;
 * Select 输出路径 > 开始转换
 * Wait a moment, SVGA source file Will be generated in the directory you choose;